Dipole-dipole forces

 Water, ammonia and hydrogen chloride molecules are all polar molecules with polar covalent bonds

-A polar covalent bond or simply a polar bond can be thought as a sort of halfway house between covalent and ionic bonding in that the electrons in the bond are shared but not equally as is the case in a covalent bond and the polar covalent bond contains charges, similar to those found in an ionic compound.
+A polar covalent bond or simply a polar bond can be thought as a sort of halfway house between covalent and ionic bonding in that the electrons in the bond are shared but not equally as is the case in a covalent bond and the polar covalent bond contains atoms with partial charges, similar to those found in an ionic compound.
 However the charges are only partial charges and not full charges as is the case with ionic compounds.
 The charges on the atoms are only partial charges simply because the electrons are not completely transferred, just shared unequally.

-The larger the difference in the electronegativity between the two atoms in the covalent bond the more polar (polar covalent) the bond will be.
+The larger the difference in the electronegativity between the two atoms in the covalent bond the more polar the bond will be.
 If the bond between two different atoms has a very large difference in electronegativity values of say 1.7-2.0 or more it will be an ionic bond.
-If the differences in the electronegativity values is around 0.5 or less then the bond is likely to be covalent.
+If the differences in the electronegativity values are around 0.5 or less then the bond is likely to be covalent.
 Click on the link for bond character above or here for more information.

 Permanent dipole-dipole interactions

 Hydrogen chloride is a polar molecule which has a dipole moment.
-Molecules with permanent dipoles are one where there are differences in the electronegative values of between 0.5 and 1.9 between the bonding atoms.
-This difference in electronegativity leads to formation of polar covalent bonds and the molecule will have partially charged ends (dipoles).
-For example hydrogen chloride gas consists of small covalent molecules.
+Molecules with permanent dipoles, that is a molecule which has an uneven distribution of electrical charge within it.
+One side has a slightly positive charge (δ+), and the other a slightly negative charge (δ-).
+Permanent dipoles occur where there are differences in the electronegative values of between 0.5 and 1.9 between the bonding atoms.
+This difference in electronegativity leads to formation of polar bonds and the molecule will have partially charged ends (a dipole).
+In the example above hydrogen chloride gas consists of small covalent molecules.
 Hydrogen has an electronegativity value of 2.1 and chlorine has a value of 3.0; this means that the difference in electronegativity is large enough to produce a permanent dipole in the hydrogen chloride molecule.
 The electrons in the H-Cl bond will spend most of their time closer to the chlorine atom; this means it will have a partial (δ-) negative charge and the hydrogen atom will have a partial positive charge (δ+).
-This is shown in the image below:

 The intermolecular bonding between polar molecules such as hydrogen chloride is called dipole-dipole bonding.